robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-tsp.md

 ## Q1: How do you reduce TSP to Hamiltonian Cycle?

+**Answer:** Filter edges by weight threshold.

+**Key Insight:**
+- TSP tour uses only edges with weight ≤ B
+- Create graph with only edges satisfying weight constraint
+- Hamiltonian cycle in filtered graph ↔ TSP tour

+**Hint:** Use binary weights: weight 1 if original weight ≤ B, weight 2 otherwise.
+Then TSP tour of weight ≤ |V| exists if and only if Hamiltonian cycle exists (using only weight-1 edges).

 ### 1. NP-Completeness Proof of Hamiltonian Cycle: Solution Validation

 **Hamiltonian Cycle Problem:**